Schrei (song): Music video

 The music video for "Schrei" takes place in a house packed with people, apparently having a party.
 The band, set up in the living room, begins playing as lead singer Bill Kaulitz makes his way through the crowd.
-As the band is playing we see scenes of the party including footage of a girl throwing up in the toilet, people destroying the bathroom, and a couple making out while another girl runs her hand through the guy's hair.
+As the band is playing we see scenes of the party including footage of a girl throwing up in the toilet, people destroying the bathroom, girls kissing, and a couple making out while another girl runs her hand through the guy's hair.
 Near the end of the song Bill crowdsurfs and gets pulled onto the second floor, where he finishes the song.
 The end of the video shows the band destroying all their equipment.

-The music video for "Scream" is an exact replica of the video for the German-language original "Schrei" with the only exception of the band members being older and Bill watching the two girls kissing with a smirk on his lips.
+The music video for "Scream" is an exact replica of the video for the German-language original "Schrei" with the only exception of the band members being older and Bill watching the girls kiss.
 "Scream" was the background song in the Spike TV Scream Awards 2008.

-Scream
+"Scream"

 There are two versions of the English version, "Scream": one that is used in the music video and one used on their MySpace.
 The differences between the songs are minor but noticeable.
 The main difference can be heard in the way the word "scream" is sung.
 The second version also sounds more edited and worked on.